nitzanhen/agrippa/Readme.md

 ## Docs

-This page contains useful information to get started with using Agrippa..
+This page contains useful information to get started with using Agrippa.
 All other documentation & guides can be found [on our wiki](https://github.com/NitzanHen/agrippa/wiki).

 ## Installation